Azure/oms-log-analytics-firehose-nozzle/README.md

 DOPPLER_ADDR              : Loggregator's traffic controller URL
-FIREHOSE_USER             : CF user who has admin and firehose access FIREHOSE_USER_PASSWORD    : Password of the CF user EVENT_FILTER              : If set, the specified types of events will be dropped SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller IDLE_TIMEOUT              : Keep Alive duration for the firehose consumer LOG_LEVEL                 : Valid log levels: DEBUG, INFO, ERROR
+FIREHOSE_USER             : CF user who has admin and firehose access FIREHOSE_USER_PASSWORD    : Password of the CF user EVENT_FILTER              : Event types to be filtered out.
+The format is a comma separated list, valid event types are METRIC,LOG,HTTP
+SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller IDLE_TIMEOUT              : Keep Alive duration for the firehose consumer LOG_LEVEL                 : Valid log levels: DEBUG, INFO, ERROR